-We had no holdings of financial or commodity instruments as of December 31, 2014, other than cash and cash equivalents, shortterm deposits, money market funds and interest bearing investments in U.S. governmental debt securities.
+We had no holdings of financial or commodity instruments as of December 31, 2015, other than cash and cash equivalents, short-term deposits, money market funds and interest bearing investments in U.S. governmental debt securities.
 We have accounted for certain warrants issued in March and April 2010, January 2011 and February 2013 as liabilities at their fair value upon issuance, which are remeasured at each period end with the change in fair value recorded in the statement of operations.
 See Note 3 of the consolidated financial statements contained in this Annual Report on Form 10-K.

-All of our business is transacted in U.S. dollars and, accordingly, foreign exchange rate fluctuations have not had an impact on us, and they are not expected to have an impact on us in the foreseeable future.
+A material amount of our business is transacted in U.S. dollars and, accordingly, foreign exchange rate fluctuations have not had a significant impact on us, and they are not expected to have a significant impact on us in the foreseeable future.